Chapter 8 : A Time To Act

 Parker grew stiff.
 He rubbed his forehead with his index finger, his eyes closing to the world around him, and he shook his head.
 “No, Mother,” hissed Parker.

 Pansy let out a grunt and swiftly yanked out the chair next to Parker and set herself down in it.
 She took his hands away from his face and forced him to look at her.
 She looked at her only child, and she wondered when he had become so like his father.
 She had watched him grow from a happy, carefree, spoiled child to a young boy, struggling to find out who he is, and to a man who had aged and matured with the hatred and sadness in his life.
 Parker was only nineteen, but Pansy swore he acted thirty.
 She wished he would live a different life than he was, but she knew that was out of the question.
 At least, it was out of the question until Parker had accomplished the one thing he had sworn to do.

 “Tell me why not, Parker,” she said sternly.

-"Because it's not ready!" he said sharply.
+“Because it's not ready!” he said sharply.
 He gave her an exasperated look and rolled his eyes.
-"How many times to I have to tell you?
-It's not ready; I'm not ready."
+“How many times do I have to tell you?
+It's not ready; I'm not ready.”

 “It's been three years!” she moaned.
 “If you're not ready now, then when will you ever be?”

-"Soon, Mum!" he groaned.
+“Soon, Mum!” he groaned.
 He kicked out the chair from under him and stood up, beginning to pace about the kitchen.
 He gnawed on the nail of his thumb.
-"I will not make the same mistake Dad did!
-Dad thought his plan was flawless, and look what happened to him!
-Heís dead!
+“I will not make the same mistake Dad did!
+Dad thought his plan was flawless, and Dad had a wrench thrown into his plan time and time again, and look what happened to him!
+He’s dead!
 The Potters won!
 Again!
 I can't let that happen; I can't make that same mistake.
 I have to do it right.
-It has to be flawless."
+It has to be flawless.”